 What Today’s Learners Really Respond To

-- Peer signals: Seeing someone like them succeed builds confidence in a course.
+- Peer signals: Seeing someone with similar struggles succeed in a course builds confidence and credibility in your product.

-What Makes Influencer Marketing So Powerful for EdTech?
+What Makes EdTech Influencer Marketing Strategy So Powerful ?

 EdTech Influencers